mwpenny/portal64-still-alive/documentation/levels/cutscenes/README.md

     - set_signal open_door
 ```

-Multiple cutscenes can be running at once, and triggered cutscenes are stopped
+Multiple cutscenes can be running at once.
+On each game tick, each running
+cutscene is advanced until an unsatisfied blocking step is encountered.
-after their final step is executed.
+A cutscene is stopped after its final step is executed or another cutscene
+uses `stop_cutscene` to end it.

 ## Step types